Saira Khan

 You can find the paper here.

-A more public-facing version of my thoughts on Transformative Experience is featured here, on a philosophy of science blog called the The Crow's Nest.
+A more public-facing version of my thoughts on Transformative Experience is featured in The Crow's Nest, here.

 Review of The Mirror and the Mind: A History of Self-Recognition in the Human Sciences, by Katja Guenther